 Instead of using “crazy”

 Using “crazy” (or “insane”) is common, but it’s an imprecise way to express what you really mean.
 Katie Dupere at Mashable explains that the term is insensitive and makes light of mental health issues.
 The term is also far from what you mean to say.
 Look carefully at what you’re actually trying to convey when you write, “The midterm was crazy” or “The project was insane.”
 It’s best to stay away from casual idioms in formal writing.
 You also want to stay mindful about how such terms could affect your reader.
 Consider words like “busy,” “intense,” “erratic,” and “wacky” as synonyms.
 Let the idea of what you truly want to convey be your guide.
-Check out these 10 words that mean the opposite of what they used to mean.

 Instead of using “thing”